dhedges013/syncro_csv_importer/README.md

 ## Done List

+11.11.25
+- Resolved - When pulling in the Cache'd Customer list if the Business Name is "BLANK" or Null there is no error handing for this
+- Removed individual ticket and comments imports
+- added saving domain and api when testing locally
+- added saving cli.py questions to  default_config so you wont be prompted every time

 3.16.25
 - Reworked the logging and made it simpler instead of having seperate logging files; Logs will now print to same file